 How Much Does It Cost to File Florida Articles of Amendment?

-The current filing fee for a Florida Articles of Amendment is $25.
+To file Florida Articles of Amendment costs $25.
 Additionally, the state doesn't offer to expedite this process.